franxx321/CIMA-Dental-Clinic-System/README.md

-In this project we developed a mock system for a dental clinic, it allows the clinic's secretary to manage appointments, as well as healthcare coverages, service fees and expected billings
+In this project we developed a mock system for a dental clinic, it allows the clinic's secretary to manage appointments, as well as healthcare coverages, service fees and expected billings.
+This project was made as the final assignment of the Software Engineering II course at Universidad Nacional de San Luis